In this Section

 5. Pay Increase – Promotion to a Higher Zone

-Using the on-line job description unit leadership reviews and updates the job description and, upon reviewing the Master Matrix, determines that the addition of duties, assignments or responsibilities warrants promotion to a new zone.
+Using the on-line job description unit leadership reviews and updates the job description and, upon reviewing the Zone Placement Matrix, determines that the addition of duties, assignments or responsibilities warrants promotion to a new zone.

 Promotions that exceed 20% per action require HR concurrence.

 6. Pay Increase – Market or Equity Adjustments